The transfer process to engineering is easier than ever.

 For more information about the Integrated Design Engineering (formerly Engineering Plus) program, please visit the E+ website

 For additional information regarding this pathway, please contact:

-Director of Student Services & Transfer Pathways
+Senior Director of Academic Success & Transfer Pathways

 College of Engineering & Applied Science